 What are your views?
 Do you have any questions or anything you’d like to add to this article?
 We’d love to hear from you, via the comments box!

-Or you could join in the discussions in our Raw Food Forum, as part of the Soul-Sized Living online community.
+Or you could join in the discussions in our Soul-Sized Living online community.
 It’s free to join.
-How about registering today?
+How about registering today (see below)?